mahmoudnafifi/WB_sRGB/README.md

 ### Project page
 For more information, please visit our [project page](http://cvil.eecs.yorku.ca/projects/public_html/sRGB_WB_correction/index.html)

 This software is provided for research purposes only.
-A license must be obtained for any commercial applications.
+A license must be obtained for any commercial application.